-The program includes one year of general surgical training (PGY-1) and four years of specialty training in otolaryngology (PGY-2 through PGY-5).
+The Otolaryngology Residency includes one year of general surgical training (PGY-1) and four years of specialty training in otolaryngology (PGY-2 through PGY-5).

-Residents are required to participate in a mandatory year of basic surgical training at Mayo Clinic in Arizona.
-The year of training is structured so that the resident is trained in the fundamental principles of surgery with relevance to the head and neck.
+Otolaryngology residents are required to participate in a mandatory year of basic surgical training at Mayo Clinic's campus in Arizona.
+This year is structured so that the resident is trained in the fundamental principles of surgery with relevance to the head and neck.
 During this year, residents are exposed to preoperative, operative and postoperative management of general surgery patients.

-Assignments during this year include rotations with general surgeons, in an emergency medicine and trauma department, in plastic and reconstructive surgery, on a critical care service, in vascular surgery, in neurologic surgery, in thoracic surgery, in endocrine surgery (two months), in anesthesiology, and in otolaryngology/head and neck surgery (three months).
+Assignments during this year include rotations with general surgeons, in an emergency medicine and trauma department, in plastic and reconstructive surgery, on a critical care service, and in vascular surgery, neurologic surgery, thoracic surgery, endocrine surgery (two months), anesthesiology, and otolaryngology and head and neck surgery (three months).

 During the second year, you are assigned in tutorial fashion to a faculty member (one-on-one).
-You receive comprehensive training in otolaryngologic diagnostic procedures, perform most minor surgical procedures, and assist with or primarily perform major operations depending on your level of skill.
+You receive comprehensive training in otolaryngologic diagnostic procedures, perform most minor surgical procedures, and assist with or primarily perform major operations depending on your skill level.
 You are given the opportunity to develop and refine your clinical skills in medical history evaluation and head and neck examinations.

 During the PGY-3 year, the resident is able to demonstrate preoperative, operative and postoperative care of patients with common otolaryngologic diagnoses and head and neck, otologic, and maxillofacial trauma episodes.